York engine sheds and locomotive works: York Queen Street Works

 There were also a number of stores, offices and boiler houses on the site.

 Work on locomotive repairs continued until 1905.
 In conjunction with the re-modelling at the south end of York station in 1908/1909, the old boiler shop was converted into an engine shed and this site was then used by locomotives from visiting railways such as the Midland, Great Central and the Lancashire & Yorkshire Railway.
 A new 60-foot turntable was fitted at this time.
 With the grouping in 1923, Great Northern and Great Central locomotives were dealt with at York North (as they were both constituent parts of the London and North Eastern Railway).

 During this period each company had a number of staff allocated to the depot.
-For instance the Great Eastern Railway had a complement of seven staff in 1917 led by a boiler washer.
+For instance, the Great Eastern Railway had a complement of seven staff in 1917 led by a boiler washer.

-In 1925 after the centenary of the Stockton and Darlington Railway the London & North Eastern Railway established a railway museum on the site using the former erecting shops.
+In 1925, after the centenary of the Stockton and Darlington Railway, the London & North Eastern Railway established a railway museum on the site using the former erecting shops.
 Remaining visiting LMS locomotives were thereafter dealt with at York South.

 The railway museum closed in 1973 in preparation for the opening of the National Railway Museum in 1975.

 The turntable still survived in 1976, but disappeared when the area was converted into car parking space.

-Many of the buildings are still in existence on the site including the main erecting shops which are in use as a gym.
+Many of the buildings are still in existence on the site, including the main erecting shops, which are in use as a gym.

 York Wagon Works

-York Wagon Works was a built by the North Eastern Railway in 1867, replacing a wagon shop on the Queen Street site.
+York Wagon Works was built by the North Eastern Railway in 1867, replacing a wagon shop on the Queen Street site.
 Wagon manufacturing ceased on the site in the 1960s.

-As of 2011 the works is used as a maintenance facility by Freightliner (UK).
+As of 2011, the works have been used as a maintenance facility by Freightliner (UK).

 York Carriage Works

 The Holgate Road carriage works was constructed from 1880 as a planned expansion and replacement of the North Eastern Railway's Queen Street site; the factory began production in 1884 and was substantially expanded in 1897–1900, and saw further modernisations through the 21st century.

-The works passed through the owner ship of the NER, London & North Eastern Railway, 1923), BR (British Railways, 1948), British Rail Engineering Limited, 1970), and then privatised and acquired by ABB in 1989.
+The works passed through the ownership of the NER – London & North Eastern Railway (1923), BR (British Railways (1948), British Rail Engineering Limited (1970) – and then were privatised and acquired by ABB in 1989.

 The works closed in 1996, due to lack of orders caused by uncertainty in the post-privatisation of British Rail period.
 Thrall Car Manufacturing Company used the works to manufacture freight wagons for English Welsh & Scottish Railway from 1998 to 2002, after which the factory closed again.
 The works was later used by Network Rail as a base for its rail head treatment trains.